Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 resources.
 Good places to start include overviews on the [Corridor Design](http://www.corridordesign.org/) and [Connecting Landscapes](http://connectinglandscapes.org/) websites.
-Spear et al. (2010), Beier et al. (2011) and Zeller et al. (2012) also offer helpful advice on resistance mapping and connectivity analysis in general.
+Spear et al. (2010), Beier et al. (2011) and Zeller et al. (2012) offer helpful advice on resistance mapping and connectivity analysis in general.
+Before using this software, users should acquaint themselves with the use of circuit theory for modeling connectivity (summarized in McRae et al. 2008).

 Lastly, users interested in mapping important connectivity areas may wish to consider [Linkage Mapper](https://code.google.com/p/linkage-mapper/), which